FAQ on Inclusive Voting Procedures > The Work of the Institute > What is your role in Northern Ireland?

 And since then, the progress of the Institute has been steady.
 In 2006, for example, Mediation Northern Ireland hired the services of this Institute in an industrial dispute, a dispute which was successfully resolved, with the use of the three voting procedures advocated by this Institute.

-The most recent event was a June 2008 New Ireland Group 'political circle' held at Stormont, in which the director of this Institute presented a paper on an inclusive democratic structure which did not rely on party labels let alone sectarian designations.
+In the June 2008 New Ireland Group 'political circle' held at Stormont, the director of this Institute presented a paper on an inclusive democratic structure which did not rely on party labels let alone sectarian designations.